Romantic realism: In music

 "Realism" in music is often associated with the use of music for the depiction of objects, whether they be real (as in Bedřich Smetana's "Peasant Wedding" of Die Moldau) or mythological (as in Richard Wagner's Ring cycle).
 Musicologist Richard Taruskin discusses what he calls the "black romanticism" of Niccolò Paganini and Franz Liszt, i.e., the development and use of musical techniques that can be used to depict or suggest "grotesque" creatures or objects, such as the "laugh of the devil", to create a "frightening atmosphere".
 Thus, Taruskin's "black romanticism" is a form of "romantic realism" deployed by nineteenth-century virtuosi with the intent of invoking fear or "the sublime".

 In the nineteenth-century, historians traditionally associate romantic realism with the works of Richard Wagner.
 It featured settings that are claimed to have historical accuracy in accordance with the prevailing myth of realism.
 These works formed part of Wagner's notion based on aesthetic realism called the "invisible theater", which sought to create the fullest illusion of reality inside the theater.

 There are scholars who also identify musicians such as Hector Berlioz and Franz Liszt as romantic realists.
 Liszt was noted for his romantic realism, free tonality, and program-music as an adherent of the New German School.
 Historians also cite how totalitarian dictators choose romantic realism as the music for the masses.
-It is said that Adolf Hitler favored Parsifal while Joseph Stalin liked Wofgang Amadeus Mozart's piano concertos.
+It is said that Adolf Hitler favored Parsifal while Joseph Stalin liked Wolfgang Amadeus Mozart's piano concertos.